Levoit Core vs Vital

 Real-World Test :

-In a 150 ft² bedroom with incense smoke, the Core cleared the air in 20 minutes.
-The Vital took 45 minutes and left a faint odor—proof of its weaker carbon layer.
+In a 150 ft² bedroom with incense smoke, in 20 minutes the Core cleared the air, whereas the Vital took 45 and left a faint odor—evidence of its inferior carbon layer.

 4. Smart Features and Connectivity